10Vaibhav/PayTM/README.md

 # PayTM - Learning Project

-A simplified version of PayTM built as a learning project to understand digital transactions, payment processing, and full-stack development.
+A simplified version of PayTM built as a learning project to understand digital transactions, payment processing.

 ## 🚀 Tech Stack